PacificBiosciences/pbmm2/README.md

 ### `--guess-min-count`
 The minimum ZMW abundance to whitelist a barcode.
 This filter is `AND`ed with the minimum barcode score provided by `--guess`.
 The default is 0.
+If there are in total less barcoded ZMWs than the provided threshold, the guess feature is automatically deactivated.

 ### `--peek` && `--guess`
 The optimal way is to use both advanced options in combination, e.g.,